rymotion/the_collective_nextjs_app/TESTING_SUMMARY.md

 ## Overview

-Comprehensive unit and integration testing infrastructure has been implemented for The Collective application, including test suite, coverage reporting, and documentation.
+Comprehensive unit and integration testing infrastructure has been implemented for Cinebayan application, including test suite, coverage reporting, and documentation.

 ---